The BBSRC Executive is based in Swindon, Wiltshire. It is led by the Executive Chair to whom day-to-day responsibility is delegated from the Council.

 - Leading BBSRC’s organisational transformation within UKRI.

-Bill is also a Director of AIEC Ltd, the operating company for the Aberystwyth innovation campus.
+Bill continues to be an active member of the senior team overseeing the implementation of BBSRC’S campus strategy, and is a Director of AIEC Ltd, the operating company for the Aberystwyth innovation campus.